jhnbyrn/951-KLR-PAGES/klr_cv_boost_control_code.md

 The trim value is doubled and added to the open loop value, and finally r4 (which holds 63h*gain).
 We also store 67h+68h in 6F, but this doesn't seem to be used anywhere.

 Now, 67h is only allowed to accumulate when the main integral term 61h has reached it maximum or minimum value.
 But as we can see here, each count in 67h counts *double*, so it's really a faster I term than the main one.
 Note that there's no clamping applied here; 67h is 128-biased like 61h and 62h, so the maximum safe values are +/- 64 from the centre 128.
 Any further than that, and the sign will get flipped when we double it.
+This seems to be yet another place where the programmers assumed that the system would stay within safe limits without the need for clamping.

-There is some unwinding logic applied to 67h in the clamping section below.
+There is some unwinding logic applied to 67h in the clamping section further below.

-Next we handle clamping - this is probably the trickiest part of this routine:
+Next we handle clamping the PWM output - this is probably the trickiest part of this routine:

 ```
 0xf27 jf0  $0F2A		;jump if correction is positive